What is ASP.NET?

 You can edit a single page/file after deployment recompilation is not required.

-Choose a website when one developer will responsible for creating and managing an entire website.
+Choose a website where one developer will responsible for creating and managing an entire website.
 Since decoupling is not possible on the website.

 You cannot establish dependencies on the website.